NixOS/nix.dev/source/tutorials/nix-language.md

 The `<LAMBDA>` indicates the resulting value is an anonymous function.

-We can assign functions a name as to any other value.
+As with any other value, functions can be assigned to a name.

 Example: